 Designed to eventually serve 30 000 people and accommodate the high volumes of visitors to the area, the scope of the new system includes: 5 vacuum pump stations with 20-25 m³ vessels, 110 km of reticulation pipes (of which 50 km are vacuum pipes), 21 km of transmission lines, a 5 ML/day activated sludge plant, as well as 20 km of access roads.

 HDPE pipes were selected for the vacuum system and joined using a sophisticated computerised electrofusion welding process.
 The success of this process and the careful attention given to training of the operators is evidenced by only two joints needing to be repeated out of the 8 300 sections of pipe involved.

 In collaboration with the client, Aurecon ensured that the local communities received optimal added value from the project.
 Local community members were employed during project construction, material was sourced from a locally-owned quarry and training was given to men and women of the community.

 Community members who received training have also been employed by the Water Utilities Corporation of Botswana to manage and maintain the scheme.

 The success of the innovative project solution was facilitated by Aurecon’s holistic, inclusive approach to community-focused projects.
 The company provided strategic design input together with an inception and preliminary design report, as well as the final design report for the new sanitation system.
 The preliminary design report also involved lengthy consultation with stakeholders to motivate community participation.

-The Kasane-Kazungula Villages’ Sanitation project won the ‘Best International Project’ category at the 2016 CESA Aon Engineering Excellence Awards.
+The Kasane-Kazungula Villages’ Sanitation project won, amongst others, the ‘Best International Project’ category at the 2016 CESA Aon Engineering Excellence Awards.
 It also achieved three internal Aurecon awards, including the prestigious 2016 Professor Jakes Gerwel Award.